Understanding users in Google Analytics

 For example, if you spend advertising dollars to bring in 50 new users, but none of them convert to regular users, then you have spent money but have no return on the investment.
 On the other hand, if you don’t spend any advertising dollars, but receive 20 users organically and five of them convert to become regular users, this is positive because your regular user base grew.
 You should aim to increase your site’s total users over time, both new and returning, as traffic is a primary indicator of site growth—although it is not the only, or necessarily the most important, goal to be working towards for all websites.
 Revenue from sales, for example, is likely more important for an online store than the number of new users per week.

-- For a digital publication or a business to consumer (B2C) e-commerce retailer, acquiring both new and returning users is important to keep readership and sales up.
+- For a digital publication or a business-to-consumer e-commerce retailer, acquiring both new and returning users is important to keep readership and sales up.

-- However, for a business to business (B2B) software company, acquiring new users may be more important than having returning users—you want to get new customers interested in your product.
+- However, for a business-to-business software company, acquiring new users may be more important than having returning users—you want to get new customers interested in your product.

 When looking at your site users, always distinguish between new and returning users.
 You want to know how each type of user behaves, and how new users convert to returning users.
 You also want to understand how users interact differently between industries—acquiring new users may be more important than having a large returning user base for some companies, but may not be the best thing for you.